-The majority of studio art majors’ education occurs through active learning and thus requires one of the least amounts of reading and writing, when compared to other degree options.
-However, some studio art programs require students to take art history courses, which will be the heaviest source of reading and writing within the degree.
+The majority of studio art majors’ education occurs through active learning.
+It requires one of the least amounts of reading and writing, when compared to other degree options.
+However, some studio art programs require students to take art history courses, which will be the heaviest source of reading and writing in the program.
 Depending on the program, these courses may be avoided, though they offer excellent information for those wishing to discover art through a historical lens and learn from the best artists of any given century.

-No matter the specialization, the requirement for reading and writing is minimal, as most of students’ time will be spent actively creating projects.
+No matter the specialization, the requirement for reading and writing is minimal.
+Most of your time will be spent actively creating projects.

 - 10 Best University Jazz Programs 2021

 - 20 Best Affordable Online Bachelor’s in Electrical Engineering

 - 30 Best Online Engineering Degrees

 - 30 Great Small Colleges for STEM Degrees

 - Online Bachelor’s Degree in Health Science: 30 Best